fluxcd/source-controller/docs/spec/v1beta1/helmcharts.md

 	// +required
 	Interval metav1.Duration `json:"interval"`

+	// Determines what enables the creation of a new artifact.
+Valid values are
+	// ('ChartVersion', 'Revision').
+	// See the documentation of the values for an explanation on their behavior.
+	// Defaults to ChartVersion when omitted.
+	// +kubebuilder:validation:Enum=ChartVersion;Revision
+	// +kubebuilder:default:=ChartVersion
+	// +optional
+	ReconcileStrategy string `json:"reconcileStrategy,omitempty"`

 	// Alternative list of values files to use as the chart values (values.yaml
 	// is not included by default), expected to be a relative path in the SourceRef.
 	// Values files are merged in the order of this list with the last file overriding